filippoLeporati93/android-release-signer/README.md

 ## Outputs

 Output variables are set both locally and in environment variables.
+Signed files are automatically saved with suffix "-signed" at the end of the filename to distinguish them from the original ones.

 ### `signedReleaseFile`/ ENV: `SIGNED_RELEASE_FILE`